karthik/2014-10-31-nw/intermediate/r/data-manipulation/exercise.md

 3. With the list from the previous result, write a `lappy or llply` function call that will retrieve row number 1 from each dataset and return that back to a list.

-4. Read the `gapminderDataFiveYear.txt` dataset in the data folder into an object.
+4. Read the `gapminderDataFiveYear.txt` dataset (using `gapminder <- read.csv("http://inundata.org/gapminder.csv")`) in the data folder into an object.
 Split the data by continent and country, find the year with the highest life expectancy for each combination and return those results back into a data.frame.

 Hint: You will write a anonymous function (an unnamed function) that will exist only inside one of plyr's function call.